3. Sequential and other types in Python#

 because a tuple is a sequential object.

-(*) Knowing that the dict.items method generates an iterable object that can be used to traverse through all the (key, value) pairs:
+(*) The dict.items method generates an iterable object that can be used to traverse through all the (key, value) pairs:

 x = { "a": 1, "b": ["spam", "bacon", "spam"] }